Water heater replacement

 Signs Your Water Heater Needs Replacing

 The tank is leaking water.
-Small amounts of water around the base mean the tank has corroded through.
+Small amounts of water around the base mean the tank has likely corroded through.
 This will only get worse.
 Once a tank starts leaking, replacement is your only option.
 Don't wait - a small leak can become a flood that damages your floors and belongings.

 You're constantly running out of hot water.
 Sediment has filled so much of your tank that there's less space for hot water.
 Flushing might help temporarily, but in older tanks, sediment has often hardened into a thick layer that won't flush out completely.